 “Birds of a feather flock together.”
 Research in psychology has repeatedly shown that when it comes to interpersonal attraction, this old adage is true far more often than not.
-Especially for long-term intimate relationships, we tend to prefer partners who come from the same ethnic or racial group, religious tradition, socio-economic status, and level of education.
-And in married couples, we see far greater similarities in personality than would be expected by chance.
+Especially for long-term intimate relationships, we tend to prefer partners who come from the same ethnic or racial group, religious tradition, socioeconomic status, and level of education.
+And in married couples, we see far greater similarity in personality than would be expected by chance.

 One personality variable that has not been explored in depth within the context of intimate relationships is chronotype.
 This is an individual preference for a particular time of day.
-On the one hand, morning “larks” prefer getting up and going to bed early, and they’re at their peak performance early in the day.
-On the other hand, night “owls” like sleeping in and staying up late, and they don’t perform well until afternoon or evening.
+On the one hand, morning “larks” prefer getting up and going to bed early, and are at their peak performance early in the day.
+On the other hand, night “owls” like sleeping in and staying up late, and don’t perform well until afternoon or evening.

 Like other personality traits, chronotype extends along a continuum, with a few extremes at each end, and most people clustering in the middle.
 If you don’t have a preference for morning, afternoon, or evening, then you’re a neutral chronotype.
-But if you’re a morning lark or a night owl, you definitely know it.
-And you’ve probably got a pretty good idea of your partner’s chronotype as well.
+But if you’re a morning lark or a night owl, you definitely know it — and you’ve probably got a pretty good idea of your partner’s chronotype as well.

 To some extent, chronotype can be shaped by circumstances.
 If you’re a baker, you’ve got to be a morning lark, since your goods have to be ready to sell by other people’s breakfast time.
 And if you’re a jazz saxophonist, you’d better be a night owl, because that’s when all the gigs are.

 Even the timing of bodily processes is different in morning-types and evening-types.
-For instance, body temperature cycles through a daily rhythm, but it peaks an hour earlier for larks than it does for owls.
+For instance, body temperature cycles through a daily rhythm, but it peaks an hour earlier for larks than for owls.
 (Yes, researchers really do call morning-types “larks” and evening-types “owls.”)

 Prior research has shown that couples tend to select partners who are similar to them in chronotype — larks tend to marry larks, and owls tend to wed owls.
 But of course most people are in the middle range, where small differences in time preferences could possibly lead to conflict.
 In particular, differences in preferred time for engaging in sex could lead to dissatisfaction in lark-owl couples.
-This is the issue that Polish psychologist Paulina Jocz and her colleagues at the University of Warsaw investigated in a recently published study.
+This is the issue Polish psychologist Paulina Jocz and her colleagues at the University of Warsaw investigated in a recently published study.

 Specifically, Jocz and colleagues asked three questions: